Margento/GraphPoem-DHSI-UVic/README.md

 The project's retrospective and speculative trajectories are inseparable from these institutional environments and from the communities that formed within and around them.

 Our deepest thanks and gratitude go particularly to the Founding Director of DHSI, Prof. Ray Siemens, who full-heartedly supported and encouraged this initiative from its very inception and throughout the UVic years.
+A huge thank you to our colleagues at the Electronic Textual Cultures Lab (ETCL) and the members of all annual DHSI teams.

 ### MARGENTO